 Step 3 – Evaluate the Pathmind policy

 Next, run the Monte Carlo experiment for 100 episodes and take note of the performance.
-Repeat this Monte Carlo experiment with the parameter
+Now repeat this Monte Carlo experiment with the heuristic.
+Compare the

 totalThroughput of the policy to that of the heuristic.
 A representative Monte Carlo comparison of the policy to the heuristic is shown below.